Cycling – you just get on and pedal, right? You do… but there are LOTS of different bike pedals that your feet could end up pushing!

 - Even though your foot is inside the cage, you still don’t get the full power of the pedal stroke as you would if you were clipped in.

-Best for: serious commuters, touring bikes, clipless pedal novices
+What are they best for? serious commuters, touring bikes, clipless pedal novices

 With a platform pedal on one side and a clipless pedal system on the other, hybrid pedals offer riders a choice of how they want to roll.
 One of the more popular versions of this pedal is the Shimano-PDM324, which retails for around €50/£50 and offers an SPD clipless system on one side and a platform pedal with gripping aluminium teeth on the other.